enheragu/Chess/README.md

 # Chess
 This is still work in progress.
 Our intention is to create a two player Chess programmed in C++ (POO structure) without using bitmaps.
 Our code is based in Shannon codification proposal (extended with "error" cells).
 This work is for an university project

-We codificate the chessboard in a 10x12 matrix whose cells will contain and integer variable (int) wich codificates what is it that cell.
+We codificate the chessboard in a 8x8 matrix whose cells will contain and integer variable (int) wich codificates what is contained in that cell.

 	     Blancas			   Pieza		Negras
 		0			Empty cell  	  	   0